LogoLogo

 Getting Started

-1. Download the latest release of doltgres
+1. Download the of doltgres

 2. Put doltgres on your PATH